-Now, before I continue, this post is not sponsored, BUT, I have never had Milo before in my life until this recipe came to my life and I had to seriously search for the little green can in all sections of the supermarket.
-In Venezuela, we had Toddy (which in my opinion, still is the best instant chocolate milk powder on this planet, Sorry Milo lovers!) and never in my life I had imagined there was something called Milo that existed in other countries and was so freakin’ popular all around the world.
-Milo is a sweet delicious chocolate drink powder that I am lucky enough to have welcomed into our lives.
+Now, before I continue, this post is not sponsored, BUT, I have never had Milo before in my life until I was introduced to this dessert, and I became a fan!
+In Venezuela, we had Toddy as our chocolate milk powder option and never in my life, I had imagined there was something called Milo that existed beyond just Colombia and was pretty popular!

-This dessert is NOT pretty, but I promise you will love love love love it!
+Although this dessert is NOT too pretty, I promise you will love love love love its flavor!

 And one last thing, if you half this recipe you can make just 2 ramekins of this dessert and convert it into a recipe “for two”!